michelin/avro-xml-mapper/README.md

 The namespaces are used for root namespaces' definition.

 **Failing to provide xmlNamespaces for Avro➡️XML conversion means that no namespace should be used in the xpath attributes, as it would mean that the produced xml would be invalid.**

+## Custom implementations

+Using the provided method **AvroToXmlMapper#convertAvroToXmlDocument** allows for custom implementations and editing of the document before it is converted to String.

+Conversion can be finalized using **GenericUtils.documentToString** method.

+[example needed]